How It Began

 The interest in working with copper began in the 1960s when I lived next to a church in Wisconsin that was having a copper steeple built.
 The builders left pieces of scrap copper in the parking lot, which I picked up and made a few simple items.

-Later, after high school, a job at a metal fabrication shop making custom industrial products fed my interest in metal work.
-After that, I worked in IT for a few decades from which I retired in 2019.
+I worked in IT for a few decades from which I retired in 2019.
 During that period in IT there were projects in my spare time involving the use of copper, including this copper chimney enclosure at my previous home in 2016.

 to own something that was unique.
-During my bike trail rides in New Mexico I frequently try to think of ways to capture the surrounding beauty of the landscape as an an
+During my bike trail rides in New Mexico I frequently try to think of ways to capture the character of the

-artform to display at home.
+surrounding landscape as an an artform to display at home.
 I enjoy the process of refining the initial design concept and get closer to something I am satisfied with.

 Workmanship